Our Key Achievements

 A Strong, Traveller-led Movement

-The State recognises the ITM as a national representative body.
-On this platform, the ITM has been able to effectively influence national policies on a range of issues including equality, accommodation and education, such as the Task Force for the Traveller Community (1995), Traveller Accommodation Act (1997), the Equal Status Act (2000 and 2004), the Report and Recommendations for a Traveller Education Strategy (2006).
+The State recognises ITM as a national representative body.
+On this platform, ITM has been able to effectively influence national policies on a range of issues including equality, accommodation and education, such as the Task Force for the Traveller Community (1995), Traveller Accommodation Act (1997), the Equal Status Act (2000 and 2004), and the the National Traveller and Roma Inclusion Strategy 2017-2022.

 The Yellow Flag Programme

 ITM has developed the innovative Yellow Flag Programme, an intercultural education programme that builds inclusive school environments.
-This programme has been delivered in 60 schools, impacting on the lives of 20,000 plus children in primary and post primary schools.
+This programme which was established in 2009, has worked with 93 schools, and reached

 CENA Culturally Appropriate Homes

-Cena, the voluntary Traveller Accommodation Association, is about to begin pilot builds of two Traveller specific accommodation programmes.
+ITM was the innovator of CENA, the voluntary Traveller Accommodation Association.
 Cena as an initiative came directly from discussions in the ITM accommodation working group on how Traveller groups would have knowledge on how to develop best practice processes in building Traveller specific accommodation.

 ITM developed the Traveller Pride Awards as a specific response to the erosion of Pride in Traveller identity.
-It has since grown, with support of a steering group involving all national Traveller groups, into the flagship event to promote Traveller identity.
+It has since grown into a full week of national, regional and local events to celebrate Traveller culture and identity, supported by the Department of Children, Equality, Disability and Youth.
+ITM is a proud member of the Traveller pride Steering Committee involving all national Traveller groups.

-ITM leads an innovative Traveller-led campaign, moving Traveller ethnicity to the Government agenda, creating cross political party visibility, enhanced international attention and endorsement by Joint Oireachtas Committees of both the Dail and the Seanad.
+ITM formed to campaign for Traveller ethnicity recognition- it was one of the central aims and reasons for our formation.
+ITM drove an innovative Traveller-led campaign, moving Traveller ethnicity to the Government agenda, creating cross political party visibility, enhanced international attention and endorsement by Joint Oireachtas Committees of both the Dail and the Seanad.

 The ITM Legal Unit